fjp/fjp.github.io/collections/_design-patterns/composite-pattern.md

     <figcaption>The Composite Pattern.</figcaption>
 </figure>

+A `Component` can implement default behavior for its `Leaf` and `Composite` subclasses.
+If a base class method is different in the subclasses a valid default implementation is to throw an exception.

 The following example extends the previous example from the [Iterator Pattern](/design-patterns/iterator), which shows two restraunt menus, where both implement the same aggregate interface `Menu`.
-Each menu has menu items stored in different types of collections.
+Each menu has menu items stored in different types of collections (aggregates such as `ArrayList`, standard array or `HashMap`).
 With the Iterator Pattern it is possible to iterate over these items without knowing the underlying type of the aggregate.

-Each aggregate implements the `createIterator()` method which is declared in the `Menu` interface:
+Let's start with the  `MenuComponent` class, which is the base class of `Leaf`, which describes the `MenuItem`, and `Composite`, which is a complete `Menu` in this example.

 {% highlight java %}
-import java.util.Iterator;
+public abstract class MenuComponent {

+	public void add(MenuComponent menuComponent) {
+		throw new UnsupportedOperationException();
+	}
+	public void remove(MenuComponent menuComponent) {
+		throw new UnsupportedOperationException();
+	}
-public interface Menu {
+	public MenuComponent getChild(int i) {
-	public Iterator<?> createIterator();

-	String name;
+		throw new UnsupportedOperationException();
+	}

 	public String getName() {
-		return name;
+		throw new UnsupportedOperationException();
 	}
+	public String getDescription() {
+		throw new UnsupportedOperationException();
 	}
+	public double getPrice() {
+		throw new UnsupportedOperationException();
+	}
+	public boolean isVegetarian() {
+		throw new UnsupportedOperationException();
+	}

+	public abstract Iterator<MenuComponent> createIterator();

+	public void print() {
+		throw new UnsupportedOperationException();
+	}
+}
 {% endhighlight %}

-Each menu will have a menu item that implements the following interface:
+Each menu will have one or more menu items that implement the `MenuComponent` interface and play the role of Leafs in the composite:

 {% highlight java %}
-public class MenuItem {
+public class MenuItem extends MenuComponent {

 	String name;
 	String description;
 	boolean vegetarian;
 	double price;

 	public MenuItem(String name,
 	                String description,
 	                boolean vegetarian,
 	                double price)
 	{
 		this.name = name;
 		this.description = description;
 		this.vegetarian = vegetarian;